Asking LLMs to Verify First is Almost Free Lunch: Experiments

 \subsection{VF Prompting with Random/Trivial Answer}

 Adapting VF prompting with random/trivial answer requires the random/trivial answer can be easily defined.
 Most reasoning benchmark satisfies such requirement.
-We on reasoning benchmarks of math problems GSM8K \cite{cobbe2021training} and MATH500 \cite{hendrycks2021measuring,lightman2023let}, and a graduate-level science Q\&A benchmark GPQA-Diamond \cite{rein2024gpqa}.
-We compare with standard CoT prompting (0-shot).
-They are generally applicable costing comparable minimal prior knowledge, as we provide trivial answer "1" for all problems in GSM8K and MATH500, and random choice of shuffled options for all problems in GPQA-Diamond.
+We use reasoning benchmarks of math problems GSM8K \cite{cobbe2021training} and MATH500 \cite{hendrycks2021measuring,lightman2023let}, and a graduate-level science Q\&A benchmark GPQA-Diamond \cite{rein2024gpqa}.
+We compare with standard CoT prompting (0-shot), as they are generally applicable costing comparable minimal prior knowledge.
 We provide trivial answer "1" for all problems in GSM8K and MATH500, and random choice of shuffled options for all problems in GPQA-Diamond.

-We evaluate LLMs from the Qwen2.5 \cite{qwen2} and Llama3 \cite{grattafiori2024llama} family, covering size from 1B to 72B: Qwen2.5-1.5B/3B/14B/72B-Instruct, Llama3.2-1B/3B-Instruct, LLama3.1-8B-Instruct, Llama3.3-70B-Instruct.
+We evaluate LLMs from the Qwen2.5 \cite{qwen2} and Llama3 \cite{grattafiori2024llama} families, covering size from 1B to 72B: Qwen2.5-1.5B / 3B / 14B / 72B-Instruct, Llama3.2-1B / 3B-Instruct, LLama3.1-8B-Instruct, Llama3.3-70B-Instruct.

-\paragraph{Performance and Cost Comparison.} Figure~\ref{fig:comp} shows the results.
+\paragraph{Performance and Cost Comparison.} Figure~\ref{fig:comp} shows the results, and Appendix~\ref{app:num} provides details.
 We can find that VF consistently outperforms CoT, with performance advantage being stable across different model sizes.
-However, we notice the advantage on GSM8K and MATH500 is much more significant than GPQA-Diamond.
+We notice the advantage on GSM8K and MATH500 is much more significant than GPQA-Diamond.
 This could be interpreted by the intuition and fact \cite{zhao2025test} that facilitating reasoning improve LLMs' performance on knowledge-intensive problems much more hardly than computation/logic-intensive problems.

 For test-time computation, Table~\ref{tab:token} summarizes the numbers of output tokens to reach the final answer, on the three benchmarks respectively averaged over the tested models.
 Comparing with standard CoT prompting, VF prompting outputs about 20\%$\sim$50\% more tokens to make verification first.
-Such additional test-time computation cost could be considered minimal, comparing with the test-time scaling strategies that would introduce additional cost with larger order of magnitude to reach similar comparable, which would be discussed in next Section.
+Such additional test-time computation cost could be considered minimal, comparing with other methods to achieve similar improvement, which would be shown in Section~\ref{sec:exp-tts}.

-\paragraph{Sensitivity on Provided Answer to Verify.} It is important to understand if the provided answer $\bA'$ in VF prompt makes influence.
-We show the effect of providing different answers to VF prompting in Figure~\ref{fig:diff}.
-For GSM8K and MATH500, we evaluate the effect of providing trivial answers "1" and "2025", and the true answer respectively.
-For GPQA-Diamond problems which are single choice problems, we evaluate the effect of providing random option, false option, and the true option respectively.